New Job Anxiety: 15 Proven Tips to Overcome First Day Nerves

 Wrapping up your old job may be on your list.
 You can track all of the remaining tasks, so you feel good about leaving on a high note.

-Before you actually start your new job, read through all of the documents that the new HR team or your new boss has sent you.
+Before you actually start your new job, read through all of the documents that the new HR team or your new manager has sent you.
 If you need to set up your new laptop, make sure to get that done.
 If you need to create any accounts or 2FA, do it right away!

 In starting my new job, I was sent some early emails about setting up my new email account, and when to expect my work laptop coming by mail.
 Then, I was sent an onboarding document and a few meeting invites.
 It was all super organized and made me feel confident.